Sprite

 collider :String

 The sprite's collider type.
 Default is "dynamic".
 The collider type can be one of the following strings: "dynamic", "static", "kinematic", "none".
+The letters "d", "s", "k", "n" can be used as shorthand.
+When a sprite with a collider type of "d", "s", or "k" is changed to "none", or vice versa, the sprite will maintain its current position, velocity, rotation, and rotation speed.
 Sprites can't have their collider type set to "none" if they have a polygon or chain collider, multiple colliders, or multiple sensors.
 To achieve the same effect as setting collider type to "none", use `.overlaps(allSprites)` to have your sprite overlap with all sprites.

 Default Value: